dynamicexpresso/DynamicExpresso/README.md

 - Allow to reference types using full name (support namespace and Using method)
 - Extend the Web Shell project to allow its use in an external application
-- Support `throw` operator
+- `throw` operator
-- Support generic type declaration
+- Generic type declaration
 - Best error messages

 ## Help and support